Discourse

 Le discours emploie librement toutes les formes personnelles du verbe, aussi bien je/tu que il.
 Explicite ou non, la relation de personne est présente partout.

-Benveniste defines discourse as the mode of enunciation distinguished from historical narrative by its free deployment of all personal verb forms and the pervasive presence of the speaker-hearer relation.
+Benveniste defines discourse over against historical narrative by the free deployment of all personal verb forms, making the irreducible presence of the person-relation the structural hallmark of discourse as an enunciative mode.

 Benveniste, Émile, Problèmes de linguistique générale, I, 1966supporting